rauc/rauc/docs/overview.rst

 This one might also be used to initially install a production system on a new device.

-In the following an overview of the basic concept rauc uses for realizing such an update system is provided.
+In the following an overview of the basic concept RAUC uses for realizing such an update system is provided.

 Slots
 -----

-Rauc's view of the target system it is running on is described using so-called slots.
+RAUC's view of the target system it is running on is described using so-called slots.
 Slots are possible targets for (parts of) updates.
 Usually, they are partitions on an SD/eMMC, UBI volumes on NAND/NOR flash or raw block devices.
-The system designer must provide a configuration file that lists all slots that rauc should use and describe which device they are stored on, how the bootloader may detect them, etc.
+The system designer must provide a configuration file that lists all slots that RAUC should use and describe which device they are stored on, how the bootloader may detect them, etc.

 Bundles